zloelias/lsml2-final-project-ilya-mansurov/README.md

 ## Trainig

-Model was trained with pytorch_lightning framework, the results of the experiments were stored with MLFlow.
+Model was [trained] (./train.ipynb) with pytorch_lightning framework, the results of the experiments were stored with MLFlow.
 The experiments were carried out with several options for hyperparameters - the number of fully connected layers, it's size, lerning rate.

 ## Service architecture

-Final model wrapped in a web service with MLFlow.
-Main service process requests in asynchronous manner with celery framework with redis as backend storage and message broker.
+Final model wrapped in a web service with [MLFlow] (./mlflow).
+Main [service] (./recommender) process requests in asynchronous manner with celery framework with redis as backend storage and message broker.